gsidsid/SoftSysCHorses/reports/final.md

 }
 ```

 The parallel_for method is defined in hemi and is described by their documentation to "launch a parallel kernel which executes the provided GPU lambda function as the body of a parallel loop."
 In other words, hemi taks the distance formula provided in the lambda function defined in parallel_for and runs it in parallel on the GPU.
-The GPU, having a higher capacity for parallelization, thus performs the task faster on average than possible on the CPU.
+The GPU, having a higher capacity for parallelization, thus performs the task faster on average (across all n points) than possible on the CPU.

 ### Testing
 In order to assure Sid, our code hygienist, that our code works at all times, another explored skill was unit testing.